jqwik-team/jqwik/docs/user-guide.md

 - Tags from parent (e.g. container class) are now also present in children (methods)
 - Renamed `ShrinkingMode.ON` to `ShrinkingMode.FULL`
   <p/>_This is an incompatible API change!_
+- Introduced `ShrinkingMode.BOUNDED` and made it the default

 ### 0.8.8